strayfade/website/README.md

 }
 ```

-5. Run the command `npm start` to start the server (this automatically builds static files and listens on the port defined in `Config.js`).
+5. Run the command `npm develop` to start the server (this automatically builds static files and listens on port `3000`).

 6. Navigate to the site, hosted locally at [localhost:3000](http://localhost:3000) by default.